fionnhourican/fionnhourican/README.md

 ### 🎓 __Education__
 - **Dublin City University**, Bachelor of Science in Computer Science (Expected Graduation: 2025)
-- Moduals Completed: This is loading...
+- Modules Completed: This is loading...

 ### 📈 __Notable Projects and Achievements__
 - This is loading...